sam3016/FMSundae_JP/README.md

 I will update it when the original version is updated.

-I have used DeepL API to translate part of the content and modify some un-natural wording.
+I have used DeepL API to translate part of the content and modify some un-natural expressions.

 If you found any problems of the translation, please message through twitter(@samsam0316)or email me(samhui007@protonmail.com).